A lot of what Christianity has to say about leadership can be summed up pretty well in one story about Jesus with his followers:

-This seems like a pretty obvious set of questions, but you’d be amazed by the number of people who set out to lead without having any clear idea what they’re leading people to.
-I was once part of an interethnic coalition who spent their first year or more arguing about their reason for existing—they all believed the coalition OUGHT to exist, but they all had totally different ideas for what it ought to do.
+This seems like a pretty obvious set of questions, but you’d be amazed by the number of people who set out to lead without having any clear idea where they’re leading people.
+I was once part of an inter-ethnic coalition that spent the first year or more arguing about their reason for existing—they all believed the coalition ought to exist, but they all had totally different ideas for what it ought to do.
 And of course, if you don’t know what you’re supposed to be doing or where you’re heading, you’re not going to be happy with where you eventually end up.

-The biblical leader Moses was a leader who knew exactly where he was going with his people, an entire nation of ex-slaves who had just become free.
-They needed a new land, a renewed faith, and a new cultural pattern to live by.
-Though the Israelites drove him crazy on a regular basis, he kept on toward the goal—the promised land of Canaan.
+The biblical leader Moses knew exactly where he was going with his people—an entire nation of ex-slaves who had just become free.
+They needed a new land, a renewed faith, and a new cultural pattern by which to live.
+Though the Israelites drove him crazy on a regular basis, he kept on toward the goal: the promised land of Canaan.

 Why exactly am I leading, anyway?

 …Is it because I really care about these people and what we’re trying to get done?
 Or is it an ego trip?

 Unfortunately, Western cultures in particular give leadership jobs a lot of status—so much so that people who don’t know how to lead, and don’t particularly want to lead, still try to get into leadership positions just so they can enjoy the status.
 But that ends in a mess for everybody involved.
 We need to work on getting the right people into leadership—those who are gifted with wisdom, patience, thoughtfulness, and a talent for working with people.